2023 Plymouth City Council election

-The 2023 Plymouth City Council election is due to be held on 4 May 2023 to elect members of Plymouth City Council in England.
-It will coincide with local elections across the United Kingdom.
+The 2023 Plymouth City Council election was held on 4 May 2023 to elect members of Plymouth City Council in England.
+It coincided with local elections across the United Kingdom.

-In the previous election, both Labour and the Conservative Party gained seats as councillors who had left their party groups stood down or unsuccessfully sought re-election.
+In the previous election in 2022, both Labour and the Conservative Party gained seats, primarily due to councillors who had left their party groups standing down or unsuccessfully seeking re-election.
 The Green Party won its first ever seat on Plymouth Council in that election.
-Between the elections, after being deselected by the Conservative Party, the former Conservative council leader Nick Kelly started a new "Independent Alliance" group with the ex-Conservative councillor Terri Beer and the ex-Labour councillor Chaz Singh.
+After being deselected by the Conservative Party, the former council leader Nick Kelly started a new "Independent Alliance" group with the ex-Conservative councillor Terri Beer and the ex-Labour councillor Chaz Singh.
 The Independent Alliance group grew with more defections from the Conservative group.
+After two Conservative councillors who had moved to Gloucestershire resigned, by-elections took place in Moor View and Plympton Chaddlewood, which were won by Labour and the Green Party respectively.
+The Conservative council leader Richard Bingley, who had been elected to replace Kelly in March 2022, resigned in March 2023 after controversially ordering the felling of trees on Armada Way.
+His deputy, Mark Shayer, took over as leader of the Conservative group and interim council leader.

+The election was won by the Labour Party, who gained seven seats to hold an overall majority for the first time since the 2021 election.
+The Conservatives only won a single seat, with ex-Conservative councillors winning as independent candidates in Plympton, where they were aligned with the Independent Alliance, and in Drake, where Steve Ricketts returned to the council after losing his seat as a Conservative in 2018.